Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 Hereward the Wake & crowd trouble!
 11th Century - Norman Feudalism, lords and sheriffs provided some protection and stability but the corrupt pecking order imposed arbitrary top down statutes suppressing enterprising folk cooperating in their active pursuit of wealth.
 Eventually English values of independent spirit and fair play eroded the feudal system and spread from the Fens to beyond the Berkshire Downs becoming ingrained in archetypical English serfs like Robin Hood!
 Justice in confronting parasites & predators is worth fighting for!

 English Common Law!
 12th Century - Common Law (1154) institutionalised the pre-existing Anglo Saxon values of rights and obligations for individual freedom throughout the kingdom.
-The Norman system failed to grow roots under the robust resilience of Anglo Saxon customary law and language!
+The Roman/Norman system of Civil Law failed to grow roots under the robust resilience of Anglo Saxon customary law and language!

 Magna Carta!
 13th Century - Runnymede (1215) Representative Parliaments (1265).
 Roger Bacon's Empirical Science.
 The king's power was eroded - no tax without representation.
 The absolute power to tyrannise & oppress could be constrained by customary law and wealth creation!